 5. SELF-CUT SYSTEM 2.0 – LED Lighted 3 Way Mirror

 You should already have at least one mirror in your bathroom.
-That’s good for cutting the front, but if you want to cut the back, you’re going to need an extra mirror, Ann told SPY.
+That’s good for cutting the front, but if you want to cut the back, you’re going to need an extra mirror, Shim told SPY.
 One product she recommended was Self-Cut System’s lighted 3-way mirror.
 The additional lighting and viewing angles make touching up those tough spots a bit easier, and the mirror comes with a free app to help you learn how to cut your own hair at home.

-Protecle Hand Mirror
+ForPro Large Hand Mirror

 If you’re not looking for a deluxe smart mirror, any old handheld mirror will do.
-SPY recommends this basic black mirror from Protecle because it’s cheap and the mirror is tall and wide enough to help you cut the back.
+SPY recommends this basic black mirror from ForPro because it’s cheap and the mirror is tall and wide enough to help you cut the back.

-Pro tip: cutting the hair on the back of your head is really hard, so take your time.
+Pro tip: Cutting the hair on the back of your head is really hard, so take your time.

 6. YAMYONE Continuous Water Mister Spray Bottle